bfeist/ISS-in-real-time/src/server-batch/1_comm/v3/comm_transcription_v3_plan.md

   - Alignment segments with word-level timestamps (`segments[].words[]`).
   - Diarization turns (`diarization[].{speaker,start,end}`) mapped to the same timeline.
   - Metadata for downstream stages (speaker/channel descriptor, CT start time, UTC conversion, audio duration, prompt context used).
-- Optional manifest (YAML/JSON) summarizing file-level metadata for downstream stages.

 **Key notes**:

 - Fix CT→UTC conversion: treat source timestamps as Central Time (America/Chicago), convert via `pendulum`/`zoneinfo`, and allow day rollover before serializing ISO Z timestamps.
-- Replace the logging database dependency with file-based markers: write a `_stage2_transcribe.in-progress` file while processing a zip, emit `_stage2_transcribe.done` plus a manifest describing emitted JSON artifacts once all channels succeed.
-Downstream stages consult these markers and the manifest instead of SQLite status.
+- Replace the logging database dependency with file-based markers: write a `_stage2_transcribe.in-progress` file while processing a zip, emit `_stage2_transcribe.done` once all channels succeed.
+Downstream stages look for the done marker.
 - Keep Stage 2 GPU-bound work efficient by batching via WhisperX with configurable `batch_size` and `chunk_length`.
 Profile `large-v3` and confirm GPU memory budgets.
 With extraction decoupled, the GPU should stay saturated while CPU workers prep the next batch of audio assets.
 - After transcription (and translation when needed) completes on GPU, immediately hand off alignment to CPU (or reduced-precision GPU if profiling justifies it) while the GPU fetches the next M4A.
 Reuse the loaded audio tensor to avoid extra I/O.
 - Run the WhisperX diarization pipeline inside Stage 2 while audio is resident; diarization can share the alignment outputs so we avoid a second WhisperX invocation.